bimdata/javascript-api-client/docs/ModelApi.md

 ## createMask2D

-> Mask2D createMask2D(cloudPk, id, projectPk, mask2DRequest)
+> Mask2D createMask2D(cloudPk, id, projectPk, opts)

 Create or update a 2D mask for the model